amoudgl/funnybot/README.md

 ## Results

-A 3-layer character level LSTM network with 512 hidden units in each layer is trained on the jokes dataset for 24 hours (~30 epochs and 109000 iterations) with NVIDIA Tesla K40 GPU.
-Samples can be drawn using the trained checkpoint file available at `src/saved_checkpoints/`.
+A 3-layer character level LSTM network with 512 hidden units in each layer is trained individually on both the datasets with NVIDIA Tesla K40 GPU.
+Samples can be drawn using the trained checkpoint files available at `src/saved_checkpoints/`.

 ## Contributions and TODOs